-Dr. Schriock Discusses his Personal Journey into Fertility Medicine
+Dr. Schriock Discusses her Personal Journey into Fertility Medicine

 An internationally recognized expert in infertility, Dr. Eldon Schriock has been at the forefront of assisted reproductive technology since 1981.
 He was a member of the medical team that performed the first in-vitro fertilization treatment in Northern California.